Living City Initiative (LCI)

 - fitted kitchens (excluding appliances).

-If you buy a refurbished or converted property from a builder, you cannot claim relief on legal fees, other professional fees or stamp duty paid.
+You cannot claim relief on legal fees, other professional fees or stamp duty paid.
+If you buy either a:

 You can only include the Value-Added Tax (VAT) you have paid as part of the qualifying costs.
 Any VAT element already claimed cannot be claimed for this relief.
-If you complete the refurbishment or conversion work yourself, you cannot reclaim any VAT paid as your property is not being used for business purposes.
+If you complete the refurbishment or conversion work yourself, you cannot reclaim any VAT paid.

 Next: Rented residential relief and commercial relief